Water quality survey

 Since 1999, the county's Department of Natural Resources and Parks (DNRP) has commissioned a water quality survey to get feedback on water quality issues from King County residents.

-The survey is conducted by an independent research firm that randomly polls 400 King County residents age 18 and older.
+The survey is conducted by an independent research firm that randomly polls over 500 King County residents age 18 and older.

-- A strong majority of residents give King County positive ratings for the job it is doing providing wastewater treatment services.
+- King County’s positive ratings for the job providing wastewater treatment services has declined from 2015.

-- The overwhelming majorities favor using recycled biosolids and recycled/reclaimed water.
+- The overwhelming majorities continue to favor using recycled biosolids and recycled/reclaimed water.